 SECTION 2: Give yourself one point for every TRUE statement.

 If you could answer TRUE for any 2 statements in this section, you are most likely in severe financial difficulty — you need to take action as soon as possible to make a plan to get your debt under control.
 Your answers indicate that you likely do not have sufficient income to pay down your debt in any meaningful way on your own — and paying only minimums will not move you forward, and in fact, will continue to exacerbate your situation, since credit card debt is only getting more expensive every day.

 The simple, uncomplicated truth about burdensome credit card debt is that people from every age group, in every state, from every income and education level, can find themselves in overwhelming credit card debt.
 And the reasons are as varied and different as people are from each other.
 So don’t worry about shame or blame if you are in this circumstance: instead, make a plan.
 Focus on the fact that this time in your life can be temporary — yes, it can take years to come out from under credit card debt, but putting it behind you is your best plan, no matter what.

-Reach out to a professional, like the advisors at Patriot Lending, to learn more about ways to address your debt.
+Reach out to a professional, like the advisors at Patriot Funding, to learn more about ways to address your debt.
 Start working on your debt-free life, today!